linxid/Machine_Learning_Study_Path/笔记/Big Data Analysis and Mining.md

 may return an imbalanced partition.

 * **Ratio Cut & Normalized cut:**
-  How to calculate Ratio Cut and Normalized Cut.We can use spectral clustering algorithm to calculate it.
+  How to calculate Ratio Cut and Normalized Cut.
+We can use a spectral clustering algorithm to calculate it.
 * **Modularity Maximization:**
 measure the strength of a community by taking into account the degree distribution.